makeusabrew/bskyfeels/README.md

 [I](https://bsky.app/profile/makeusabrew.bsky.social) really like Bluesky.
 I love the openness of its APIs, particularly access to the firehose.
 [I've built stuff on top of it before](https://news.thundersky.app/).
 I love fast-moving data streams, and I love visualisations.
 I'm bad at the latter, but the current crop of generative AI tools do a great job of masking those shortcomings.
 Thanks, AI!

-* Follow me on Bluesky: [@makeusabrew](https://bsky.app/profile/makeusabrew.bsky.social)
+- Follow me on Bluesky: [@makeusabrew](https://bsky.app/profile/makeusabrew.bsky.social)
-* Hire me to build something for you: [stronglytyped.uk](https://stronglytyped.uk/)
+- Hire me to build something for you: [stronglytyped.uk](https://stronglytyped.uk/)
-* Book a 15 minute chat with me about something: https://cal.com/nick-payne-9eytpe/intro
+- Book a 15 minute chat with me about something: https://cal.com/nick-payne-9eytpe/intro

 ### About the build

-99% of this code was written by AI, instructed by me.
-The code isn't how I'd write it, but it works.
-I knew I wanted to do some lo-fi sentiment analysis of the Bluesky firehose, and I knew roughly how I wanted to visualise it (with a positive and negative side fighting one another).
-That was it.
+99% of this code was written by AI, instructed by me (so the code isn't how I'd write it, but it works).
+I knew I wanted to do some lo-fi sentiment analysis of the Bluesky firehose, and I had a vague idea how I wanted to visualise it (with a positive and negative side fighting one another).
 From there, my workflow was:

-* ChatGPT: idea generation and refinement
+- ChatGPT: idea generation and refinement
-* v0.dev: initial visualisation mockup
+- v0.dev: initial visualisation mockup
-* Cursor composer: build
+- Cursor composer: build

 I didn't time things end-to-end including my chinwag with ChatGPT, but from v0 to live site took me a Friday afternoon.
 This is the magic of AI: from zero to live in hours.

 ## Running the app

-* Clone this repository
+- Clone this repository
-* `npm install`
+- `npm install`
-* `npm run dev`
+- `npm run dev`

 The `app/page.tsx` component is your jumping off point.
 Technically the app is a NextJS / React app, but that's mostly just for wiring things together - the core app logic lives in `lib/`.